RahulTAkhade/Cara-ecommerce-website/README.md

 ## Usage

 To run the website locally, simply clone this repository and open the HTML files in your web browser.
-Alternatively, visit [caravista.netlify.app](https://caravista.netlify.app) for a live preview.
+Alternatively, visit [Cara Website](https://caravista.netlify.app) for a live preview.